Schedulers

 Auto Scaling Groups (ASG)

-Modify Desired Capacity – Adjust the desired capacity of your Auto Scaling Groups based on demand patterns.
+Modify Desired Capacity – Adjust the desired capacity, minimum size, and maximum size of your Auto Scaling Groups based on your demand patterns.

 RDS

-Start Database – Bring RDS databases online when your workload requires them.
+Start Resources – Start your RDS databases (instances and clusters) when your workload requires them.

-Stop Database – Stop RDS databases during non-business hours to avoid unnecessary spend.
+Stop Resources – Stop your RDS databases during non-business hours to avoid unnecessary spend.

 ElastiCache